Contractor Marketing Mistakes to Avoid

 Mistake 1: Paying for a Website and Then Ignoring It

 This is the most common marketing mistake contractors make.
-They pay someone to build a website and then never touch it again.
+They pay someone to build a website — could be a few hundred dollars, could be a few thousand — and then never touch it again.

 Mistake 2: Throwing Money at Ads Without a Foundation